tstadmin/TrendSoftTech-V2.0/content/index.md

           description: "We offers a variety of services to help you make your new or existing website accessible to users ."
           page: "/services/webAccessibility/"
           CTA: "Read more..."
-  accessibilityServices:
-    title: "Our Accessibility Services"
-    list:
-      - listItem:
-          id: 1
-          img: "/img/icons/Docaccessibility.svg"
-          alt: ""
-          title: "Doc Accessibility"
-          description: "We provide document accessibility services in order to assure all documents are compliant with the regulations."
-          page: ""
-      - listItem:
-          id: 2
-          img: "/img/icons/webaccessibility.svg"
-          alt: ""
-          title: "Web Accessibility"
-          description: "We offers a variety of services to help you make your new or existing website accessible to users ."
-          page: ""
   clients:
     list:
       - listItem: